alexej-schelle/Idr-Web-Spiders/README.md

 It works for Websites, Mobile Compatible Websites and Standalone Mobile Compatible Websites and uses Public Canonical Tags, Meta Viewports and HTTP Headers.

-In order to use ESR Generator as HTML Microdata Optimisation, no further optismiation (such as HTML compression, etc.) of your website is needed in principle.
+In order to use ESR Generator as HTML Microdata Optimisation, no further optimismation (such as HTML compression, etc.) of your website is needed in principle.